USSS CR1 – 2022-2023 Alpine Officials Update and Training Opportunities - Listed Below

 https://usskiandsnowboard.org/sport-development/officials-development/alpine-officials

-We ask parents that have been in the sport for more than a couple of years to consider getting certified as an Alpine Official.
-There are a number of positions (see job descriptions) that require certification and it helps races run far better to have more parents / guardians certified.
+We ask parents who have been in the sport for more than a year or two to consider getting certified as an Alpine Official.
+There are a number of positions that require certification and it helps races run far better to have more parents/guardians certified.

 To continue to run fun, fair, and efficient races, your kids need you as the parents to step up and get certified as a race official.
 This allows you to fill key roles during races and gives you useful background no matter what role you fill.